Home | Browse Topics | Family law | Relationships and break-ups | Applying for a dissolution

 You also have to attach the following documents to your affidavit:

-• the original marriage or civil union certificate, or a certified copy of the certificate, marked as “Exhibit A”
+• the original marriage or civil union certificate, or a certified copy of the certificate, marked as “Exhibit A,” and

 • any separation agreement, marked as “Exhibit B”.

-A copy of the application must be personally served on the other party by someone other than the applicant.
+You as the applicant cannot personally serve the copy of the application upon the respondent.
+You have to find someone to serve it for you.
 It is preferable that the person serving the application (“the server”) knows the other party, but if this is not possible, someone over the age of 18 can be the server.
-If the applicant wants to do so, they can pay for a private investigator, process server or bailiff to serve the documents.
+If the applicant wants to, they can pay for a private investigator, process server or bailiff to serve the documents.

 Family Court Rules 2002, rules 127, 357, 358

-To show that the application has been served, the server must complete an “Affidavit of Service” (Form G8) stating what documents were served and on what date.
+To show that the application has been served, the server must complete a form stating what documents were served and on what date.
+This is called an “Affidavit of Service” (Form G8).

 If the server knows the other person, the affidavit must state how the server knows them.